smartIU/arxiv-topics/README.md

    max_cluster_distance: the maximum distance between topics to be merged together in the resulting model
 - bert_params: various parameters for the different BERTopic components
    See the documentations for BERTopic, UMAP and HDBSCAN for understanding their respective use.
    Notably, the adapted BERTopic pipeline allows you to define a whole range of min_cluster_sizes and min_sample_sizes to be used by HDBSCAN, and the one with the highest DBCV score will be chosen automatically.
-   Also, a new hyperparameter "hdbscan_min_clusters" was added, which allows setting a minimum number of resulting clusters when using above ranges.
+Also, a new hyperparameter "hdbscan_min_clusters" was added, which allows setting a minimum number of resulting clusters when using the ranges.

 You can add any number of additional entries to train_models, agg_models (and bert_params accordingly) to train models in batches.
 Set "generate_labels" to false in the bert_params to exclude the LLM and improve performance for hyperparameter tuning.

+## FAQ

+- You're using quantized embeddings and encounter an error in method "search_closure" when trying to load a pickled BERTopic model?
+  Until the pynndescent module gets an official update, you'll have to manually apply the fix from https://github.com/lmcinnes/pynndescent/pull/240.
+  Download https://github.com/lmcinnes/pynndescent/blob/master/pynndescent/pynndescent_.py and replace the one throwing the error.

+- You want to update your model with a new version of the arXiv dataset?
+  Simply run steps 1 and 2 again to import new papers and create their embeddings.
+This will not override your existing data.
+  Then run steps 6 and/or 7 to assign the new papers to the exisiting topics, and finally recompute statistics with step 9.

+- You want to restart the whole process?
+  Delete arxiv.db in the "database" folder as well as snapshot_update_date.txt in the "input" folder.

 ### Disclaimer